shangzhanchao/CRB/README.md

    robot has interacted and how much speech data it has processed.
 These metrics unlock growth stages.

+During response generation, the dialogue engine builds a prompt for the large language model using the current **growth stage**, **personality style** and relevant **memory snippets** so the model can craft context-aware replies.

 ## Growth Stages

 The robot's language ability evolves through four phases driven by